TITLE Coordinator, Facilities Maintenance and Support Services, College of Agriculture

 20. Ensures that personnel have the equipment and supplies necessary to perform services by reviewing requests from staff for supplies and equipment, requisitioning for replacement items as necessary, and directing the storage of supplies and equipment in a secure facility.

 21. Reduces the potential for loss or misappropriation of non-expendable University property by overseeing and complying with established procedures for the receipt, tagging, storing, and subsequent accountability of property purchased by or donated to the University, assisting with physical inventories of University property, and reporting discrepancies between reported inventories and actual on-hand property.

 22. Promotes preventive maintenance as a strategy in maintaining equipment and mechanical tools by keeping accurate records on each piece of equipment indicating all required and performed maintenance, performing spot checks of equipment to determine their working condition, and scheduling and supervising the periodic cleaning and servicing of tools and equipment.

-23. Teaches for-credit classes as assigned, supports Study Away programs, and serves as an advisor for students and student clubs.
+23. Teaches for-credit classes as assigned, supports Education Abroad, and serves as an advisor for students and student clubs.

 24. Contributes to a work environment that encourages knowledge of, respect for, and development of skills to engage with those of other cultures or backgrounds.

 25. Remains competent and current through self-directed professional reading, develops professional contacts with colleagues, attends professional development seminars, and attends training and/or courses as directed by the supervisor.